ning/cosmic/README.md

           username: testuser
           password: my-password

-Cosmos2 will ask the user for credentials if the element is not present in the configuration.
+Cosmic will ask the user for credentials if the element is not present in the configuration.

 # Individual plugins